 Transport is so easy to book!

-If you are tight on time internal flights are a good idea and can be pretty cheap when purchased in advance, I recommend looking on Kiwi to find cheap flights around Thailand!
+If you are tight on time internal flights are a good idea and can be pretty cheap when purchased in advance, I recommend looking on Skyscanner to find cheap flights around Thailand!

 Keep hold of your tickets and stickers when taking transport.